creativescala/case-study-parser/docs/pages/parsing.md

 ## Parsers

 We're going to implement a `Parser` type, but before we do that we're going to design the interface we'll create.
 In previous case studies you've had a lot of guidance.
-Here we'll be a bit looser; there is some guidance but the end result is ultimately up to you.
+Here we're trying to get in some practice with a type drived design process, so you're asked to think about the implications of particular methods before we discuss how they apply to parsing.

 We're going to create a type `Parser[A]`, where the type parameter `A` is the type of the result that a successful parse will produce.
 So, for example, a `Parser[String]` will produce a `String` on a successful parse (not a very informative type), whereas a `Parser[Album]` will produce an `Album` on a successful parse.